Al-khalid/AtHack-writeup-OSINT/README.md

- - 9 the flag was simply the building name as they said AtHackCTF{Residence-Les-Violettes} and that's it thanks for reading wish that you had fun as I did
+ - 9 the flag was simply the building name as they said AtHackCTF{Residence-Les-Violettes} and that's it thanks for reading wish that you had fun